-Only by changing human attitudes to bears and to the habitats in which they live can be begin to address the threats they face at our hands.
-Information is the key; below are ideas on steps you can take to becoming an advocate for bears.
+Only by changing human attitudes to bears and to the habitats in which they live can be begin to address the threats they face.
+Information is the key; below are ideas on some simple steps you can take to become an advocate for bears.

 - Don’t buy products that come from bears

 - Campaign to end bear-baiting, dancing bears, bear farming and hunting of endangered populations

 - Take steps to reduce your impact on the planet; we need to reverse climate change to protect bears